 People want to know that we’re still doing business.
 I’ve talked to buyers and sellers, even as of today, and they’re like, well, are you still selling or what’s going on?
 And I tell him, yeah, we are.
 So things are a little different, and we got to take some various precautions, but we’re still moving forward with business here.
 This is what we’re doing, and so you got to get that message out in front of your audience.

-So let's talk about where we're going to get this in front of our audience.
+So let’s talk about where we’re going to get this in front of our audience.
 This is where we talk about create consistent branding.
 This is a good time right now, a lot of us pieced together our branding as we go.
 You make your listing package.
-You make your website, you make your business cards, and they're all done at different times.
-So if you can ever put them together, they look different, and they're not cohesive.
+You make your website, business cards, come up with some good options for real estate slogans, but they’re all done at different times So if you can ever put them together, they look different, and they’re not cohesive.
 So, now is the time where you can put all of that stuff together.
-If you take an overhead view of your business and you see that I've got blue over here and I got orange on my business cards, and I got black over here on my signs, so now is the time that you can step back, figure out all the marketing collateral that you use, you may even downsize.
+If you take an overhead view of your business and you see that I’ve got blue over here and I got orange on my business cards, and I got black over here on my signs, so now is the time that you can step back, figure out all the marketing collateral that you use, you may even downsize.
 Because you might not need all the marketing collateral that you use today, but whatever you do genuinely need to figure out how can you make those cohesive.

 Even if you need to enlist the help of somebody off of like Fiverr, it’s a great website where you can get very skilled workers to do jobs for you anywhere from $5 up to like $50.
 If you’re not graphically inclined, they’re going to be able to help you out and take what you have.
 So show them what you have and what you would like and need all to be cohesive and matching, and they’ll pop it right back out, usually within a few days, and you’ll have it all back.